Bats

 Bat Survey Techniques

-From installing bat boxes as replacement resting places for crevice-dwelling species of bat and radio tagging technology as a method of tracking bats throughout natural and man-made structures, to DNA analysis for determining certain species and population numbers and bat detectors to find bats, our team own all of the necessary specialist equipment to guarantee that you won’t get a more detailed assessment elsewhere.
+From installing bat boxes as replacement resting places for crevice-dwelling species of bat, to using radio tagging technology as a method of tracking bats throughout natural and man-made structures.
+And from DNA analysis for determining certain species and population numbers to using bat detectors and activity transects to find bats.

-Following many years of conducting licensed bat surveys and other ecological survey services to support permitted development – including design, conversion, modification and demolition work – our ecological consultancy is effective at dealing with most cases brought to us, answering crucial common questions, catering to different requirements, and satisfying every legal obligation.
+After many years of conducting licensed bat surveys and other ecological survey services to support permitted development, our ecological consultancy is effective at dealing with most cases brought to us.

-Various techniques are used across the standard two types of internal and external inspection, helping the process of finding bats and retrieving physical evidence of individual bats or any number of bat roost types, likely roosting opportunities and additional information regarding bats present.
+For over a decade of undertaking bat surveys, we’ve been effective in helping the process of finding bats and retrieving physical evidence of individual bats or any number of bat roost types, likely roosting opportunities, and additional information regarding bats present.

-A scoping bat survey will involve efforts to determine whether bats may be present and address any crossover with the development proposals that could impact bats.
-Bat emergence surveys, however, involve a professional ecologist conducting two or three surveys over all entry and exit points outside of daylight hours.
+A preliminary roost assessment or scoping bat survey will involve efforts to determine whether bats may be present and address any crossover with the development proposals that could impact bats.

 Bat Survey Season